AlbertCarreras/supp-client/README.md

   * **Custom CSS** and **Semantic UI elements** for front-end design

     Most of the app is styled using custom CSS.
 Some elements such as the icons and the modals are Semantic UI elements.
     I decided to use Semantic UI elements because the library facilitated the front-end styling in previous projects.
 Moreover, I had in mind using modals and liked the examples from the library.
-However, I would refactor the modals, use custom CSS with LESS.
+However, I would refactor the modals, use custom CSS.

   * **Bad-words (package)** for filtering profane language